German revolution of 1918–1919

-The German revolution of 1918–1919, also known as the November Revolution (Novemberrevolution), was an uprising started by workers and soldiers in the final days of World War I. It quickly and almost bloodlessly brought down the German Empire.
-In its more violent second stage, the supporters of a parliamentary republic were victorious over those who wanted a Soviet-style council republic.
-The defeat of the forces of the far left cleared the way for the establishment of the Weimar Republic.
-The key factors leading to the revolution were the extreme burdens suffered by the German people during the war, the economic and psychological impacts of the Empire's defeat, and the social tensions between the general populace and the aristocratic and bourgeois elite.
+The German revolution of 1918–1919, also known as the November Revolution (Novemberrevolution), brought down the German Empire at the end of World War I and set the stage for the establishment of the Weimar Republic.
+The revolution was sparked by the hardships suffered by the German people during the war, the economic and psychological impacts of the Empire's defeat, and the social tensions between the general populace and the aristocratic, military and bourgeois elite.
+It quickly and almost bloodlessly brought down the Empire by 9 November 1918, then in its second and more violent stage, the supporters of a parliamentary republic defeated those who wanted to create a soviet-style council republic.

+The revolution began on 29 October 1918 when sailors at Kiel mutinied against orders to sail out against the British fleet.
+They established a revolutionary workers' and soldiers' council and in early November spread the revolt across Germany.
+Councils took power from the existing military, royal and civil authorities with little resistance or bloodshed.
+The revolution reached Berlin on 9 November, a republic was proclaimed, and Emperor Wilhelm II fled to Holland the next day.

-The revolution began in late October 1918 with a sailors' mutiny at Kiel.
-Within a week, workers' and soldiers' councils were in control of government and military institutions across most of the Reich.
-On 9 November, Germany was declared a republic.
-By the end of the month, all of the ruling monarchs, including Emperor Wilhelm II, had been forced to abdicate.
-On 10 November, the Council of the People's Deputies was formed by members of Germany's two main socialist parties.
-Under the de facto leadership of Friedrich Ebert of the moderate Majority Social Democratic Party (MSPD), the Council acted as a provisional government that held the powers of the emperor, chancellor and legislature.
-It kept most of the old imperial officer corps, administration and judiciary in place so that it could use their expertise to address the crises of the moment.
+On 10 November, the Council of the People's Deputies was formed as a provisional government by members of Germany's two main socialist parties.
+Under the leadership of Friedrich Ebert, it kept most of the imperial officer corps, administration and judiciary in place so that it could use their expertise to address the crises of the moment.